Meta

 One-tap invites to drive VR adoption

-Build a net new profile management system entirely on mobile to drive growth and leverage network effects.
-Users can manage headsets from their phones and send invites instantly, removing friction from the critical moment of adding themselves, family, and friends in VR.
+Built a net-new profile management system on mobile to leverage network effects.
+Users manage headsets from their phones and send invites instantly, removing friction from the critical moment of adding family and friends to VR.

 What shipped